rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

     Warning  FailedCreate  74s (x107 over 9h)  replicaset-controller  Error creating: pods "rabbitmq-cluster-operator-79888fd8c8-" is forbidden: unable to validate against any security context constraint: []
     </pre>

     This could be a result of the default SELinuxContext in the Openshift project is not compatible with the cluster operator.
-To fix this issue, add an additional annotation in the `rabbitmq-system` namespace:
+To fix this issue, add an annotation in the `rabbitmq-system` namespace:

     <pre class="lang-yaml">
     apiVersion: v1